 Harper Row will become a costumed hero named Bluebird.

-Stephanie Brown will go from a normal girl to the Spoiler.
+Stephanie Brown goes from a normal girl to the Spoiler, cementing it with her own costume and weapon in Issue 20.

 Tyrant Takes the Helm: Jack Forbes becomes the interim commissioner of the GCPD, and immediately takes everyone off of every case, including stopping the brewing gang war and being on the lookout for various super villains, in order to make the entire force aimed at taking down Batman, regardless of how much they are needed elsewhere.
 He even let Professor Pyg go after Batman left him gift-wrapped to send a message that he doesn't work with Batman.